tinyBigGAMES/SDL3/sources/clouddb/readme.txt

 CloudDB - PHP interface to remote MySQL database.

 1) modify $xxx variables in config.php to configure mysql setting
-2) place config.php in a location outside the vsible http path
+2) place config.php in a location outside the visible http path
 3) modify $config_path variable in index.php to point to your config.php script.